bobbyfonken/Python-network-automation/README.md

 It uses **Napalm** and **Pyntc** which uses **Netmiko** as an underlying bases to make automatic changes to routers and swithces.

 ## Prerequisites
-In order to properly run the script their are a few things you should do in advance.
+In order to properly run the script, there are a few things you should install in advance.

 * Python
 * build-essential libssl-dev libffi-dev
 * python-pip